Delay Mixing Tips!

 #2 – Delay Throws Concept

 Usually, a Delay Throw is conceived by automating the send level to a particularly timed delay at certain factors where the specified phrase or phrase comes up within the track.
 With this new methodology, you gain much more management and freedom, versus utilizing the same ¼ note delay on each word.

-What you’ll find yourself doing is modifying out every desired phrase to be repeated and place it by itself on a separate track.
-Since every word or phrase is by itself track now, you’ll be able to add a special delay to each and personalize every phrase particularly to your liking, including things like distortion and reverb as well.
+What you’ll find yourself doing is modifying every desired phrase to be repeated and placing it by itself on a separate track.
+Since every word or phrase is by itself track now, you’ll be able to add a special delay to each and personalize every phrase, particularly to your liking, including things like distortion and reverb as well.